 Forbes Technology Council member and Berkeley SkyDeck advisor — external, checkable signals, not self-issued certifications.

-The clearest evidence that this model ships real systems is Auralink — an in-house Physical AI venture built by the same practice, measured at roughly 1.7 million lines of production code.
+The clearest evidence that this model ships real systems is Auralink — an in-house Physical AI venture built by the same practice, measured at roughly 1.7 million lines of code.
 It is an internal build, not client work, and it is labelled as such everywhere on this site.
-It exists to demonstrate that the agent-augmented, founder-accountable model produces production-grade systems — not slideware.
+It exists to demonstrate that the agent-augmented, founder-accountable model produces real, dependable systems — not slideware.

 Accountability is not only about who owns the work — it is about being honest when the work is not delivering.